 The Company has adopted a Whistle-Blowing Policy, which has been made available to all employees of the Group, to provide a channel for the Group's employees to report in good faith and in confidence their concerns about possible improprieties in the matter of financial reporting or in other matters.
-The Whistle-Blowing Policy provides for procedures to validate concerns and for investigation to be carried out independently.
-For FY2021, there were no reported incidents pertaining to whistle-blowing.
+The Company has designated the AC, an independent function, to investigate whistleblowing reports made in good faith, ensures that the identity of the whistleblower is kept confidential, discloses its commitment to ensure protection of the whistleblower against detrimental or unfair treatment and is responsible for oversight and monitoring of whistleblowing reports.
+The Whistle-Blowing Policy provides for procedures to validate concerns and for investigation to be carried out independently by the AC.
+Depending on the nature of the concern raised or information provided, the investigation will be conducted, involving one or more of the following parties: (i) the Audit Committee; (ii) the external auditor of the Group; and (iii) the relevant regulators or authorities.
+For FY2022, there were no reported incidents pertaining to whistle-blowing.

 In line with the recommendations by ACRA, the Monetary Authority of Singapore and SGX-ST, the AC can help to improve transparency and enhance the quality of corporate reporting by providing a commentary on Key Audit Matters ("KAM").
-The AC having reviewed the KAM presented by Mazars in their financial report, have concurred and agreed with Mazars and Management on their assessment, judgements and estimates on the significant matters reported.
+The AC, having reviewed the KAM presented by Mazars in their financial report, have concurred and agreed with Mazars and Management on their assessment, judgements and estimates on the significant matters reported.